-Providing improved 3G and 4G coverage and capacity and new 5G service provision in this area will fully meet paragraph 38 of the NPPF, the Hillingdon Local Plan and London aspirations.
-These strategies and the Framework also support strengthening digital and data infrastructure (including 5G) and using data to help address challenges.
+Providing improved 3G and 4G coverage and capacity and new 5G service provision in this area will fully meet paragraph 38 of the NPPF, the Local Plan, the Hillingdon Council Strategy 2022-2026 and the Mayor of London's aspirations.
+These strategies and the Framework also support strengthening digital and data infrastructure (including 5G), and using data to help address challenges.